The Formerly Utilized Sites Remedial Action Program Update for Fiscal Year 2021 is now available online.

-The Fiscal Year 2022 FUSRAP budget of $300 million was the highest budget amount received in the history of the program.
-It was used for the efficient continuation of ongoing remedial activities at 12 sites, conducting ongoing investigations at seven sites, conducting site closeout activities at one site, and providing government oversight at one site.
-The program completed the remedial investigation for the Superior Steel Site in Carnegie, Pennsylvania, and signed two Records of Decision, one for the Niagara Falls Storage Site Balance of Plant and Groundwater Operable Units in Lewiston, New York, and one for the soils at the Middlesex Landfill Site in Middlesex, New Jersey.
-Additionally, a total of 111,000 cubic yards of contaminated material were disposed and 76 vicinity properties were released for beneficial use.
+USACE completed a successful and challenging Fiscal Year 2021.
+The 2021 FUSRAP budget of $250 million was the highest budget amount received in the history of the program.
+It was used for the efficient continuation of ongoing remedial activities at 12 sites, conducting ongoing investigations at eight sites, conducting site closeout activities at one site, and providing government oversight at one site.
+The program initiated the remedial investigation of the Staten Island Warehouse Site, Staten Island, New York, and signed Records of Decision for the Harshaw Site in Cleveland, Ohio, and the Middlesex Sampling Plant in Middlesex, New Jersey.
+A total of 112,000 cubic yards of contaminated material were disposed and 83 VPs were released for beneficial use.

 Additional information, including program accomplishments and site-specific updates, available in the latest report.